linazoo/money-moves-blog/content/blog/club-guidelines/index.md

 #### Respect don’t recruit

-If you’re still not sure about whether or not your post counts as a business promotion, we have the #selfpromo thread every Thursday where you can post that gray area stuff.
 This especially applies to Multi-Level Marketing recruitment.
-If another group member reports you for recruiting for an MLM, we will remove you from the group on strike one.
+If another group member reports you for recruiting for an MLM, I will remove you from the group on strike one.

 ## What it boils down to: